 10. No two dogs are the same.
 Dogs are all individuals with individual personalities and breed characteristics and should be treated as such.
 You may have to get creative in your training to find out what works for (reinforces) your particular dog.

 11. Use food.
-Food is our most valuable resource – use it!
+There are definitely different reinforcers for dogs (find out which are your dog’s) like play, sniffing, movement, interaction with humans and/or dog, and more BUT food is our most valuable resource – use it!
 Food is what is called a “primary reinforcer.”
+It’s also portable and easy to use.
 We are all “food motivated,” I am, you are and so is your dog – if we don’t eat, we die.
 We know that dogs actually prefer to “work” for their food so let your dog have some fun (and burn off a little mental energy while you’re at it) by feeding your dog creatively.

 13. Can my dog sleep in my bed/sit on my couch?
 The majority of dogs have no problem sharing our space.
 This one is up to you.
 If you don’t want your dog on your furniture you are in no way denying them (just make sure they have a nice cushy bed of their own, maybe two).
 If you do want them on the furniture, I recommend you teach them “off” and “on” cues so that if you happen to have people over (or just vacuumed) and don’t particularly want them on the couch you can get them off and it’s no big deal.
 Just make sure they have a nice alternative spot nearby.
 If you have a dog who is snarky (growls, snaps) at anyone when they get on the bed/couch, or when you try to get them off, that dog may be resource guarding the space and should not be allowed on until that behavior is addressed and changed.